bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 Now to come back to the halftone filter, we noted that the example picture is a bit too dark, and we know that changing the "gamma" of a picture change its overall luminosity.
 So we can introduce a gamma computation for 2 purposes: use of linear values for more exact calculations and a somehow abusively named "gamma correction" of the source picture.

-Namely, a gamma decoding including a manual "correction" would look like this, performed _before_ any computation on the RGB color components:
+Namely, a gamma decoding including a subtractive "correction" would look like this, performed _before_ any computation on the RGB color components (with a minus such that positive values increase the luminosity):

-_linear_value = encoded_value <sup>gamma+correction</sup>_
+_linear_value = encoded_value <sup>gamma-correction</sup>_

 Let's do it in the code, starting with the definition of a global constant `GAMMA` and a uniform variable `gamma_correction` with a default value: